 Although many buildings on campus are quite new, the University's history actually dates back to 1877.

-The Faculty of Graduate Studies is responsible for the majority of graduate students at the Vancouver campus, including those who study at many of the affiliated facilities in the city of Vancouver and BC.
+Graduate & Postdoctoral Studies is responsible for the majority of graduate students at the Vancouver campus, including those who study at many of the affiliated facilities in the city of Vancouver and BC.
 The majority of graduate programs are offered at the Point Grey campus or the affiliated facilities, one program (Digital Media) is offered at the Great Northern Way Campus (Vancouver) and few programs such as the Master of Health Administration and business programs are offered at UBC Robson Square (Downtown Vancouver).
 If you are interested in the Okanagan campus (Kelowna, BC), please visit the website of the College of Graduate Studies.

 Due to the diversity of our many research facilities, we do not offer campus tours specifically for graduate students.
 However, individual departments or research groups may offer open houses or other outreach events that may allow you to visit their facilities.
 Please check on the websites of individual departments or programs for such opportunities.